 Arnica tablets are available for purchase and have shown helpful in pain relief from injuries and trauma, including joint muscle soreness, bruising and swelling, stiffness, back ache, fatigue and inflammation.
 Arnica gel can be safely applied topically to help relieve muscle pain and stiffness and to reduce pain, swelling and discoloration from bruises.
 Depending upon the potency of the cream, avoid applying to broken or burned skin.
 As we consider the opioid epidemic facing our nation, arnica is a safer alternative.

 Chiropractic care is the first step toward a healthier foundation; regular adjustments mean an improved nervous system and healthier immune system.
 However, improved function doesn’t mean that children don’t ever get sick and progressive parents are choosing natural remedies when intervention is needed.
 So, talk to your Family Wellness Chiropractor about healthier choices for your family.

-To learn more about the benefits of chiropractic care and the benefits of making it part of your family’s wellness lifestyle click below to schedule a complimentary consultation with Dr. Elyssa today.
+To learn more about the benefits of chiropractic care.
+Click to schedule a complimentary consultation with Body & Balance’s practitioners today.

 RESOURCES: DR. CLAUDIA ANRIG-THE WELLNESS FAMILY